Marriage and Family Therapy

 This program prepares you for licensure as a marriage and family therapist in the United States.
 No guarantees are offered regarding this degree for any other type of professional license or for any other country.
 Although the degree requirements are built around national models and Tennessee licensure requirements, other states may have additional requirements that are not offered in this program.
 It is the responsibility of the student to determine and achieve the requirements for MFT licensure in the states in which they wish to practice in.

-As of 2021, the five core faculty of our program are all white/non-Hispanic, two who are female.
-We have three additional faculty in the program who are all white/non-Hispanic (two females and one male). five of the core faculty and one of the adjuncts serve as supervisors (three females, three males, all white/non-Hispanic).
-Of our 42 current students, 37 are female and five are African-American.
+As of 2023, the five core faculty of our program are all white/non-Hispanic, two who are female.
+We have two additional faculty in the program who are both white/non-Hispanic (one female and one male).
+Five of the core faculty serve as supervisors (two females, three males, all white/non-Hispanic).
+Of our 32 current students, 24 are female, two are Latino and one is African-American.

 The Lee University graduate programs use the following system of grading and quality points for all graduate-level courses.
 These letter grades are assigned grade point values as follows: